WakiMak/trentent.github.io-forked/_posts/2018-04-09-group-policy-monolithic-vs-functional-design-and-performance-evaluation.md

                                                 </div>

                                                 <p>
-                                                  "Help!Â I can't launch my application!"
+                                                  "Help!
+I can't launch my application!"
 "Is something wrong with Citrix?"
 "Hey man, I heard Citrix was down?"
 "Can you help?
-I need to get this work done!Â The deadline is today and I can't open my app!"
-Welcome to the world of a Citrix Administrator.Â If an application stops working then the calls flood [&hellip;]<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->
+I need to get this work done!
+The deadline is today and I can't open my app!"
+Welcome to the world of a Citrix Administrator.
+If an application stops working then the calls flood [&hellip;]<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->

                                                   <!-- AddThis Advanced Settings below via filter on wp_trim_excerpt -->